 A sculptural and installation artist from Toronto, Ontario, I am currently a graduate student completing an MA in Creative Arts Therapies (Art Therapy Option) at Concordia University in Montreal, Quebec.
 After receiving my BFA in Drawing and Painting from OCAD University in 2016, I moved to Leipzig, Germany, and lived and worked there until 2019.

-As for my work: I am interested in the remnants of our experiences and the places we visit, both physical and psychological, and often use found materials and encaustic processes in my practice.
+I am interested in the remnants of our experiences and the places we visit, both physical and psychological, and often use found materials and encaustic processes in my practice.
 Found objects intrigue me; they are charged with a residue of an experience often neglected and forgotten.
 My practice attempts to preserve these neglected memories, to revive something forgotten or unnoticed both in myself and in that which surrounds me.
 The materials I choose - or those that choose me - in some way resonate with me.
 I find ways in which I can relate to their lingering essences.
 Motivated to preserve the essence of these chosen materials, I simultaneously strive to retain their ephemeral quality by using inherently contradictory materials, emphasizing both their vulnerable fragility as well as their resiliency.